-At a time when it seems that most online gaming stores have adopted a similar method of advertising and publishing - the big games distributor is ending the distribution of free games on the platformOrigin Her personal
+Precisely at a time when most online gaming stores seem to have adopted a similar method of publishing and publishing - the big game distributor finishes distributing the free games on the platformOrigin Her personal

-After about four years and 35 different games (not all of them were available in all countries of the world), plus 13 DLC packages, which were awarded free of charge - in EA are now announcing the end of the road, and that the program in question ends, unfortunately.
-It is not entirely clear whether the company is planning to offer some alternative to free old games, but it is reasonable to assume that the goal here is to make all the efforts to the Origin Access service, which offers a lot of "free" games as well.
+After four years and 35 different games (not all of them were available in all countries of the world), plus 13 DLC packages, which were granted free of charge - EA is now announcing the end of the road, and unfortunately the program in question is over.
+It is unclear whether the company plans to offer any alternative to sharing free games from the past for free, but it is likely that the goal here is to direct most efforts to theOrigin Access, which largely offers "free" games, is also part of a prepaid monthly fee.

 As long as this service is officially launched here in the Holy Land, and in particular of its upgraded version that will even offer live streaming over the net, we will not oppose it.
 Until then - we will focus on the hope that the other gaming platforms will not decide to stop free distributions even suddenly.